 Bad Matcha is swampy green, smells light and earthy, is really bitter and tastes like dirt.
-Bad Matcha is typically either expired Matcha, Chinese matcha or confectionary (cooking) Matcha.
+Bad Matcha is typically either expired Matcha, Chinese matcha or confectionary (Culinary/Cooking) Matcha.
 My frustration started when I realized some “Ceremonial Grade” Matcha I bought was really cooking Matcha disguised in a beautiful package and description.

 A quick note about cooking Matcha –